Many people worry about humanity’s seeming inability to self-regulate.

 - Make the strength’s use part of daily routine.

-- Give yourself a reward when successfully used.
+- Give yourself a reward when you successfully use it.

 Here are some specific actions you can take to help build your delay muscles.